ryehlmarshmallow/ryehlmarshmallow/README.md

 - 👋 Hi, I’m @ryehlmarshmallow
-- 👀 I’m interested in Computer Science
+- 👀 I’m interested in Computer Science and other fields related to Information Technology.
 - 🌱 I’m currently learning Data Science and Artificial Intelligence.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on several projects that can improve my skills and experience.
 - 📫 How to reach me: email me through ryehlmarshmallow@gmail.com.
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I love playing games.